 So what do you do?
 Here are practical moves you can take yourself, and encourage in your kids, colleagues, and teams.
 Just keep in mind I have zero professional credentials in this.
 I found much of it through research, sometimes with AI.
 You probably should not listen to me.
 I’m shocked you’re still here.
 But if you want suggestions, here they are.

-Nothing I just covered touches autonomous systems that act on their own.
-That’s probably a whole book or several.
-There’s already work on it, and it will evolve fast.
+Nothing I just listed covers autonomous systems that act on their own.
+That’s its own large and evolving body of knowledge.
 Whether it’s an autonomous weapons system or your new AI snowblower, the trust and decision-making questions are different.

 Too Close vs. Too Far from the Problem